RegExp

 /v

-: limited support for multi-code-point grapheme clusters [ES2024] Use flag /v
+: limited support for multi-code-point grapheme clusters ES2024 Use flag

 whenever you can

 This flag improves many aspects of JavaScript’s regular expressions and should be used by default.
-If you can’t use it yet because it’s still too new, you can use /u
+If a platform doesn’t support it yet, you should at least use /u

 Flag /v